stan-alam/music/LUCY/README.md

 https://github.com/stan-alam/philosophy/blob/develop/rob_Solomon/intro_phil/svg_files/Phil-2.svg

 Presently human beings can observe the light emitted from stars and deduce the chemical composition of these celestial objects through the use of the spectrometer.
-The main idea of the project was germinated in the late 1990s early 2000s.
-Using Turbo Pascal 6.0, Q-Basic for mapping the color-light-pitch.
-The datasets and technological advancements (mainly APIs) were not available at that time.
-Currently, access to the vast datasets are open to the public and available for high-speed download, and various programming tools have been developed for allowing this project to begin in earnest and continue.
+The main idea of the project inspired in the late 1990s early 2000s using Q-Basic and the Pascal programming language.
+I was using Turbo Pascal 6.0, sound(), and delay().
+Pascal's sound function does not support floating point values, and because of this, I became limited to the c-major and a-minor scales. (no accidentals)The datasets and technological advancements such as hardware, APIs, and programming toolsets were not available at that time.
+I was using a 1994-95 era 80486 DX2 - Packard Bell 251CD Axcel desktop, 14 k modem, 8 megabytes of R.A.M, Windows 3.11, MS-DOS 6.22.
+Currently, access to the vast datasets are open to the public and available for high-speed download, various programming tools have also been developed since 1995 ( which are "light years" ahead of what was available for the programming/music hobbyist/enthusiast -relatively speaking. )

 ## Objective: